 Designed for Flexibility: How Trusts Work

-A trust can be crafted and customized in any way that an individual wants.
-It's a very flexible financial planning tool.
-When you set up your trust, it's up to the trust advisor and the attorney and all the partners at the table to help give you the right avenue based on your experiences and goals.
+A trust can be crafted and customized in any way you want.
+It's a very flexible tool for financial and estate planning.
+When you set up your trust, it's up to the attorney to write the trust documents based on your wishes and goals.

-For example: Let's say that you want to create a trust for the benefit of your grandchild, and you want the trust to be used specifically for that grandchild's education.
-The problem is, what if, this grandchild develops a serious illness or injury and becomes incapacitated, and they need money for health care instead?
+Let's say you want to create a revocable living trust that will go to the benefit of your grandchildren upon your death, and you want it to be used specifically for their college education.
+The problem is, what if this grandchild develops a serious illness or injury and becomes incapacitated, and they need money for health care instead?

 You want to be specific, but also give enough latitude for the trustee to manage those assets in a way that fully benefits your beneficiary.

-It's also important to know that a trust can be set up to take care of multiple people — multiple kids or grandkids — in a family.
-And the rules of setting up trusts can vary significantly by state, depending on your state of residence and the state laws for estate tax and other considerations.
-For example, here in Tennessee, you can keep assets in trust for up to 360 years after someone dies.
+The rules of setting up trusts can vary significantly by state, depending on where you reside and the state laws for estate tax and other considerations.
+For example, in Tennessee, you can keep assets in trust for up to 360 years after someone dies.

 Trusts are especially important for estate planning related to real estate.
-In some states the probate process is very expensive, and a trust for your real estate assets can help to minimize these costs and complexities for your heirs.
+In some states, the probate process is very expensive; a trust for your real estate assets can help minimize these costs for your heirs.

-If an individual owns real estate outside of their own state that they live in, creating a revocable trust and putting that real estate in the trust is very important.
-For example, if you die in Tennessee but you own real estate in Florida and Colorado, the executor of your estate may have to probate the property in all three states.
-But if you had established a revocable living trust and deeded that real estate to the trust, there is no probate for any state.
+If an individual owns real estate outside of their home state of residence, creating a revocable trust and putting that real estate in the trust is very important.
+For example, if you die in Tennessee but own real estate in Florida and Colorado, the executor of your estate may have to probate the property in all three states.
+If you had established a revocable living trust, however, and deeded that real estate to the trust, there is no probate for any state.

 Situations Where Trusts Are Most Helpful

-What are some big-picture issues and opportunities where people need to think about setting up trusts?
+What are some big-picture issues and opportunities where people need to think about setting up a trust?
 Is it a misconception that trusts are only for wealthy/high net worth people?
-Who else can use trusts, and how?

 It's absolutely a misconception that trusts are only for wealthy people.
-There are a few key scenarios where you and your family might benefit from setting up a trust, even if you're not “rich."
+There are a few key scenarios where you and your family might benefit from setting up a trust, even if you don't consider yourself "rich."

 For example, anyone who has a special needs child should consider putting assets in trust for that child.
-That's a very important aspect of planning where people at all levels of wealth can benefit from creating a trust for this purpose.
+That's a very important aspect of planning for individuals of all levels of wealth.

-If you are a single person with no heirs, or if you live very far away from your kids or other close relatives, and you're elderly, creating a revocable trust for yourself can help you get some additional support to manage your finances as you get older.
-You can set up a trust for yourself, where you have a trust department pay your bills and help manage your finances in the same way that a sibling would.
+If you are a single person with no heirs, or if you live far away from your children or other close relatives and you're elderly, creating a revocable trust for yourself can help you get some additional support to manage your finances as you get older.
+You can set up a trust for yourself, in which a trust department can pay your bills and help manage your finances and protect you and your assets from scam artists, in the same way a sibling or adult child would.

-How does the process work of setting up a trust?
+How does the process of setting up a trust work?

 Anything else that people should know about trusts?